 Pregnancy is not a time for any woman to diet.
 Kilojoule restriction can lead to malnutrition and may affect the baby’s growth.
 There is also an increased incidence of neonatal death and low birth weight babies in women who diet during their pregnancy.
 Losing weight too quickly after birth can lead to problems with low lactation and flagging energy levels.

 Having a BMI which is too low, or being very underweight can lead to problems conceiving.
 A normal menstrual cycle is dependent on having a healthy ratio of fat to lean muscle and an adequate daily food intake.

-The best advice regarding weight gain during pregnancy is to think in terms of the quality of the food you are eating, not the quantity.
-While your baby is in your uterus, it depends on you fully to supply it with all the nutrients and elements it needs to grow.
-Bodies which are carrying too much fat don’t work as effectively as they should.
-The toll of excess weight on energy, mood and general health is too high just for the sake of eating too much.
+The best advice regarding weight gain during pregnancy is to think in terms of the quality of the food you are eating, rather than the quantity.
+While your baby is in your uterus, they will depend on you for nutrients and the ideal conditions they need to grow and thrive.